 Go paddling is a free app that works for both IOS and Android.
 There are many kayaking locations, and this app features thousands of paddling spots in the US.
 Go Paddling gives you detailed information about each spot.

 Available on Android, RiverFlows is easy to use, gives accurate, real-time river details, and it’s free.
-RiverFlows gathers data from various public sources, including NOAA AHPS (Advanced Hydrologic Prediction Service) data which is very useful for floating on the water.
+In addition, RiverFlows gathers data from various public sources, including NOAA AHPS (Advanced Hydrologic Prediction Service) data which is very useful for floating on the water.

 Once installed, you can search by state or type in a location.
 You can also save locations to your favorites for easy access anytime.

 FishBrain keeps track of your kayak fishing activities for future reference.
-There are millions of fishing spots in the database, complete with bait used and fish caught.
-This is a great app to reel in your next big fish.
+Millions of fishing spots are in the database, complete with bait used and fish caught.

 FishBrain is available on iOS and Android.
 You can log your kayak fishing activity, including a picture of your fish, what kind of fish you caught, where you caught it, the bait you used, rod, reel, etc. You can upload a ton of information.
 It’s kind of like a FaceBook feed for fishing.